farhan2784/Password-Strength-Checker-Tool/README.md

 # Password-Strength-Checker-Tool
-Website tool to build and check Strong Password
+Website Tool to build and check Strong Password